-- 1. Application may be made with the NCHA Secretary to stage an affiliated age event.
-All major Futurities affiliated by the NCHA, commencing with the NCHA Futurity in June will be held prior to September 1st each year (unless special circumstances prevail).
-For the purpose of this rule a major futurity shall be one with a guaranteed minimum purse of \$15,000.
-No other show will be affiliated on the same dates except under special circumstances and only deemed in no direct conflict whatsoever.
-Other futurities may be conducted after September 1st each year provided normal affiliation requirements are satisfied. - 2.
-Prior to approval being given for the running of all NCHA affiliated age / restricted events all NCHA affiliated age / restricted events a specified minimum guaranteed purse must be advertised.
+- 2. Prior to approval being given for the running of all NCHA affiliated age/restricted events a specified minimum guaranteed purse must be advertised.
 This purse must stand as advertised and cannot be altered.
 Show committees may deduct a maximum of 15% from the total entry fee for administration purposes (this includes the NCHA 5.5% levy).
-All age/restricted events will pay the minimum guaranteed purse or 100% of the total entry fee (less up to 15% advertised deduction), whichever is the greater. - 3.
-Five and half percent (5.5%) of entries plus all applicable levies per horse must be paid to the NCHA for each age event affiliated with the NCHA. - 4.
-These events shall be for horses from three (3) years of age.
-They need not be held with any other NCHA approved cutting horse classes, however any other NCHA approved classes may be held with approved age events.
+All age/restricted events will pay the minimum guaranteed purse or 100% of the total entry fee plus all advertised added money (less up to 15% advertised deduction), whichever is the greater. - 3.
+Five and a half percent (5.5%) of entries plus all applicable levies per horse must be paid to the NCHA for each age event affiliated with the NCHA. - 4.
+Age events shall be for horses from three (3) years of age.
+The classification of age events is: